coherenza/gebouwenpaspoort-webui/README.md

 - Copy the data (indexes, ...) from a local dev server to the `meili_data/data.ms` directory.
 - After copying, restart the docker image (`docker ps`, `docker run`).
+- Run the `set index properties` button in the web app in the `filter` menu on the left (only works when running locally, or by adding the `iamadeveloper` query param)

 ### Changing the Meilisearch index on the Digital Ocean server (meili-droplet)